psycedelicAI/high-security-facility-concept/README.md

 Movement through the facility is treated as meaningful rather than neutral.

-Path, timing, zone sequence, direction, and deviation influence trust interpretation.
+Path, timing, sequence, direction, zone transitions, and deviation influence trust interpretation.

 A person may have valid access while still exhibiting movement that requires verification.

 ### Zone-Based Security Logic

-Zones are not just map sections.

-They represent meaningful differences in:
+Zones represent meaningful differences in:

 - trust expectation
 - consequence